cabalmail/cabal-infra/README.md

 I almost never get spam.
 And when I do, I have a quick and easy solution.

 You _could_ use a CabalMail system along with client-side filters, but I recommend against it.
-By making your spam visible, you can reduce load on your infrastructure and keep humming along with small machines.
+By making your spam visible, you can easily intercede to reduce load on your infrastructure and keep humming along with small machines.
 Also, you eliminate false positives; never again will important mail be misidentified as junk.
+And, you can easily tell who shared and/or abused your address.

 ## Use Case